Age Friendly Community Programs

 Pre and Post Retirement Planning

 To maintain a good quality of life after retirement, it is important to have ongoing plans in place.
 These plans can range from budgeting to estate planning.
-We recommend having guest speaker from community who is knowledgeable with content.
+We recommend having a guest speaker from community who is knowledgeable with content.

 Abuse is a violation of fundamental rights.
 Learn more about the common types of abuse, possible warning signs that someone is being abused, how to report and where to get help.